-3. The coolant should be between the upper (2) and lower (3) limit marks.
-If the coolant is at or below the lower limit mark, remove the reservoir cap, add coolant to the upper limit mark, install the reservoir cap, and then install the panel.
+3. If the coolant is at or below the lower limit mark, remove the reservoir cap 1, add coolant to the upper limit mark, install the reservoir cap, and then install the panel.

 Lowest capacity of coolant reservoir: 0.38 L